aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 - `AWSTranscribeStreamingService`
 - `AWSMobileAnalyticsEventClient`

-You could go into any of these files and start adding new endpoints you see in the generated files to these higher level clients or fixing bugs as this is mostly likely where they would occur since it is not code generated code based off of models given to us by the service teams themselves.
+You could go into any of these files and start adding new interfaces you see in the generated files to these higher level clients or fixing bugs as this is mostly likely where they would occur since it is not code generated code based off of models given to us by the service teams themselves.

 Once you have made your code change, make sure you can build and run both the Tests Folder and the UnitTests folder usually listed below the service folder.
 The Tests folder will be where the integration tests are and setting up your evironment to run the integration tests is detailed [above](#integration-testing-setup).
 Unit tests and/or integration tests are required for all features being added to the code-base.
 Updating existing tests is also required as well.
 Running tests in this project is the same as any other project in Xcode -> Set the scheme to be the service folder of the service you are editing.
 Then head to the tests tab on the left hand side of Xcode and run the tests you need to.
 If I was running Transcribe tests, Xcode would look like this: